ridiculousfish/shelob/README.md

 Building on Linux is recommended.
 You will need:

-1. GNU Make version 4.3 or later
-2. Emscripten 2.0.27 or later
+1. Emscripten 2.0.27 or later (earlier versions will NOT work).
-3. Typescript (4.3.5 is known to work)
+2. Typescript (4.3.5 is known to work)

-Earlier versions of gmake and emscripten will NOT work.

 ## Quickstart